-• Does not save any of the images while "Cancel Save" is selected.
+· Does not save any of the images while "Cancel Save" is selected.

 - If there is not enough available capacity on the memory card, you may not be able to record the number of CS images indicated on the monitor screen.
-Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With continuous shutter, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - Continuous shutter cannot be used in combination with any of the following. - Some BEST SHOT scenes (AUTO BEST SHOT, Dynamic Photo, Multi-motion Image, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - Make-up Mode, Landscape Mode - The speed of "Normal Speed CS" depends on the type of memory card loaded in the camera and the amount of free space available for storage.
-When shooting to built-in memory, continuous shutter shooting is relatively slow. - "Normal Speed CS" speed is slower when shooting with flash. - You cannot use the self-timer in combination with "Normal Speed CS" and "High Speed CS". - Note that images recorded with "High Speed CS" are of somewhat lower resolution and more prone to digital noise than images recorded with "Normal Speed CS". - The ISO sensitivity setting always is "AUTO" for "High Speed CS", regardless of the camera's current ISO sensitivity setting. - Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
+Make sure your memory card has sufficient remaining capacity before shooting with using continuous shutter. - With continuous shutter, exposure and focus for the first image are applied for successive images as well. - When using a continuous shutter mode, keep the camera still until shooting is finished. - · Continuous shutter cannot be used in combination with any of the following. - Some BEST SHOT scenes (AUTO BEST SHOT, Dynamic Photo, Cross, Pastel, Multi-motion Image, ID Photo, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - Make-up Mode, Landscape Mode - The speed of "Normal Speed CS" depends on the type of memory card loaded in the camera and the amount of free space available for storage.
+When shooting to built-in memory, continuous shutter shooting is relatively slow. - "Normal Speed CS" speed is slower when shooting with flash. - You cannot use the self-timer in combination with "Normal Speed CS" and "High Speed CS". - Note that images recorded with "High Speed CS" and "Flash CS" are of somewhat lower resolution and more prone to digital noise than images recorded with "Normal Speed CS". - The ISO sensitivity setting always is "AUTO" for "High Speed CS" and "Flash CS", regardless of the camera's current ISO sensitivity setting. - The flash range for Flash CS is narrower than that for normal flash. - Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
 This does not indicate malfunction.